- What is per diem?

 - Create a simple checklist or template employees can use when submitting expense reports

-The system's intelligent categorization automatically separates per diem payments from other travel expenses, creating clear audit trails that satisfy IRS documentation requirements.
-For instance, if an employee traveling to New York submits their expenses, Ramp automatically applies the correct M&IE and lodging rates, keeping each component properly classified and within federal limits.
-Any amounts exceeding these thresholds are immediately flagged for review and potential tax treatment.
+The platform automatically separates per diem payments from other travel expenses and creates clear audit trails that satisfy IRS documentation requirements.
+If an employee traveling to New York submits expenses, Ramp applies the correct M&IE and lodging rates and keeps each component properly classified and within federal limits.

-Real-time visibility into per diem spending helps you catch compliance issues before they become problems.
-Ramp's dashboards show you which employees are receiving per diem payments, their travel destinations, and whether payments remain within non-taxable limits.
-The platform maintains detailed records of all per diem transactions, including dates, locations, and business purposes—everything the IRS requires to substantiate these payments during an audit.
+Ramp's dashboards show you per diem spending by employee and destination, with policy compliance flagged automatically.
+The platform maintains detailed records of all per diem transactions, including dates, locations, and business purposes: everything the IRS requires to substantiate these payments during an audit.

-Ready to modernize your travel and expense management?
-Try an interactive demo to see how Ramp saves finance teams hours each week.
+Try an interactive demo to see how Ramp helps finance teams reclaim 4–5 hours a week on expense reviews.

 FAQs